maciejjan/matrix-align/README.md

   -L INFO -p -T
 ```

+The computation should take around 5 minutes and will create two output
-This will create two files. `example_output.csv` contains pairs of
+files. `example_output.csv` contains pairs of similar poems, with the
-similar poems, with following columns:
+following columns:
 * `p1_id`, `p2_id` -- poem IDs
 * `sim_raw` -- raw similarity, i.e. the sum of cosine similarities of aligned verses,
 * `sim_l`, `sim_r` -- left-/right-normalized similarity (the raw similarity divided by the length of the left/right poem)